chandanhpcic/docs/source/manual/how-tos/zerotier.rst

 --------

 This table allows for the creation, modification and deletion of Zerotier networks.
-Adding a Network here will join your OPNsense installation to the specified Zerotier network.
+Adding a Network here will join your Reticen8 installation to the specified Zerotier network.

 ..
 Note::